orhnk/RASCII/README.md

 # Installation

+FOR ALL PLATFORMS!
+(Using Cargo): (Not suggested! try your distrubution first!)

+`cargo install rascii_art`

+‼️ -> but now you have to use `rascii_art` keyword to invoke the program! so all the subcommands etc. given at the bottom have to use `rascii_art` instead of `rascii`

-FOR LINUX:
+# FOR LINUX:

 `git clone https://github.com/KoBruhh/RASCII.git`

 `cd RASCII`

 `./INSTALL`

-`If any error accurs please post it on issues section`
+If any error accurs please post it on issues section

-FOR WİNDOWS:
+# FOR WİNDOWS:

 `git clone https://github.com/KoBruhh/RASCII.git`